menderbug/wormpowers/Characters/Khonsu.md

 Khonsu can slowly float in any direction to put himself and his time fields in reach of more targets.
 He appears to waddle when moving; he floats in the air as if he were walking on the moon.
 Khonsu can also let himself take a sufficiently powerful hit while floating to gain momentum, letting him temporarily move at higher speeds than normal.

 If pressed, Khonsu can fight in close quarters.
-He managed to clip and shatter an antler of Moord Nag's shadow, though was soon knocked down to the ground.
+He managed to clip and shatter an antler of Moord Nag's shadow, though is soon knocked down to the ground.